How to Sue a Home Warranty Company: Small Claims Court Guide

 How to Sue in Small Claims Court

 If regulatory complaints and the demand letter fail, small claims court is your most accessible and cost-effective legal option.
-No attorney is required, filing fees are typically $30–$100 (often recoverable if you win), and cases are usually resolved within a few weeks to months.
+No attorney is required, filing fees typically run $30 to $150 (often recoverable if you win), and cases are usually resolved within a few weeks to a few months.

-Small claims court limits vary significantly by state.
+Small claims court limits vary significantly by state and several states raised their caps in 2025 and 2026.
 Your claim must fall within your state's cap, or you'll need to file in a higher court.

 Florida $8,000 New York $10,000 (NYC)